These fun vegan St. Patrick’s Day recipes (traditional Irish meals and tasty green colored foods) are the perfect way to celebrate this March.

 Sometimes, people overdo the mint on St. Patrick’s Day.
 While it’s understandable, what with the green and all, I say, break with tradition!
-St. Patrick’s Day is about the libations so why not make these chocolate stout cupcakes with peanut butter frosting?
+St. Patrick’s Day is about the libations so why not make these chocolate stout cupcakes with an Irish Cream frosting?
 Decadent and delicious!

 Almond Flour Sugar Cookies with naturally green frosting?
 Sounds like I know what I’m making for St. Patrick’s Day.
 These vegan cookies are super easy to make and use ingredients you may already have in your pantry.
 The matcha frosting is an added bonus which really sets these cookies apart.

 Here’s a throwback to those good old dessert days gone by — Grasshopper Pie.
 Remember that frozen mint fluff bedecked with chocolate chips and served on top of a chocolate cookie crust?
 St. Patrick’s Day is the perfect time to revive this classic in vegan form.

 What better way to celebrate the Irish than by making Irish Soda Bread Scones.
 They are vegan, gluten and refined sugar-free but completely delicious.
 This recipe is also customizable.
 If you like currants, great.
 If you’d rather add orange zest, go for it.

 How delightful are these fluffy, virbrant green shamrock cupcakes?
 I could seriously eat them every day.
 Biting into one of these feels like a warm, Irish hug.